dannydes/adz-wp-theme/README.md

 * Social Buttons
 * Upcoming Event

+## Widget areas
+Now, lets talk about areas where widgets may be dropped.
+Ecologie provides the following:
+* Sidebar
+* Footer Column 1
+* Footer Column 2
+* Footer Column 3
+* Footer Column 4

 ## Shortcodes
 The theme comes with the following shortcodes:
 * Contact us `` [contact-us at="<email-to-send-to>" at-name="<name-to-send-to>"] ``